 Playthrough with Law.
 This game is much easier than the previous games, although the CPU does start getting more difficult towards the end.
 But you don't really need to abuse any CPU exploits to beat Tekken 3.

 This game also doesn't look very good when played on a PS3.
-I kind of wish I'd done this playthrough on my PS2 now instead, but oh well.
+See the pinned comment for more details.

 Time Crisis